GoogleCloudPlatform/spanner-migration-tool/README.md

 procedures, and sequences.
 Types such as integers, floats, char/text, bools, timestamps, and (some) array types, map fairly directly to Spanner, but many other types do not and instead are mapped to Spanner's `STRING(MAX)`.
-DynamoDB is a NoSQL database hence, there is no clear mapping between DynamoDB and Spanner.
-The schema is inferred based on a certain amount of sampled data.
+In the case of DynamoDB, the schema is inferred based on a certain amount of sampled data.

 View HarbourBridge as a way to get up and running fast, so you can focus on critical things like tuning performance and getting the most out of